EINDEX/logseq-copilot/README.md

 ## Contributing

-Logseq Copliot is an open-source project and welcomes contributions from anyone who is interested in improving it.
+Logseq Copilot is an open-source project and welcomes contributions from anyone who is interested in improving it.
 If you want to contribute, please follow these steps: 🙌

 - Fork this repository and clone it to your local machine. 🍴
 - Create a new branch for your feature or bug fix. 🌿